 Current tax assets and liabilities are measured at the amounts expected to be recovered from or paid to the tax authorities.
-COVID-19 has not had a material impact on the forecast profitability of the company.
 The tax rates and tax laws used to compute the amounts are those that have been enacted or substantively enacted by the reporting date.